-Step What to do Note 1 Unpack your device.
+Step What to do Note I Unpack your device.
 2 Connect the PLB-21.
 Use the PLB-21 pin header and the special cable.
 3 Apply the supply voltage.
-Connect the Vcc input on the upper left to your power source.
-(Fix your wires with the screws at the connector.)
+Connect the VCC input on the upper left to your power source (fix your wires with the screws at the connector).
 Apply any voltage between +12 V and +48 V to "VCC" with respect to GND.
 The voltage must be at least 5 V higher than the expected compliance voltage of the laser diode.
 Make sure there is no voltage surge that could destroy the unit when switching the power supply on!
-4 Wait until "pulser-ok" is high (pin5) ("pulser" is used here as a synonym for driver) Pin 5 with respect to Pin 6 must change from 0 V to 3.3 V 5 Apply the current setpoint.
-Use the PLB-21 to switch from external to internal setpoint, set the setpoint by turning the dial 6 Set enable pin "high" (pin 4).
+4 Wait until "pulser-ok" is high (pin 5) ("pulser" is used here as a synonym for driver).
+Pin 5 with respect to pin 6 must change from 0 V to 3.3 V. 5 Apply the current setpoint.
+Use the PLB-21 to switch from external to internal setpoint.
+Set the setpoint by turning the dial.
+6 Set enable pin "high" (pin 4).
 Apply 3.3 V to pin 4 of the BOB connector.
 The current will ramp up now.
-7 Check If the driver is not properly cooled, it will shut down.
+7 Check if your settings are correctly carried out by the driver.
+If the driver is not cooled properly, it will shut down.